Nyota-tree/PrismEval/README.md

 - **PUBLISH** — `weighted_total_score` ≥ 75
 - **REVIEW** — `weighted_total_score` < 75
 - **REJECT** — `factuality_score` < 5 (0–10 scale) or < 50 (0–100 scale)

+### Troubleshooting

+**Issue: `evaluate` tool not visible in Claude Code**
+- Ensure you have restarted Claude Code
+- Check that the path in `settings.json` is correct (use absolute path)
+- Run `/mcp` command to check MCP server status

+**Issue: Tool call fails with API error**
+- Check that the `.env` file contains the correct API key
+- Verify that the provider configured in `configs/default.yaml` matches the key in `.env`
+- Default provider is DeepSeek, ensure `DEEPSEEK_API_KEY` is set

+**Issue: Evaluation returns an error**
+- Check that the evaluation prompt template in `configs/prompts.yaml` is complete
+- Ensure all dependencies are installed in your Python environment: `pip install -r requirements.txt`